azhang496/FRAC/README.md

 Contains our demo presentation

 2. docs
-Contains PDFs of our project proposal, LRM, and final report
+Contains PDFs of our final report and presentation slides

 3. images
 Contains .bmp and .gif fractal examples generated in our language